t3xhno/cdp_manager/README.md

 Small DeFi application.
 Connects to the injected MetaMask provider.
 It uses the MakerDAO protocol to read CDP vault data based on entered collateral type and CDP ID.

+It extends the existing MakerDAO Vault API by utilizing an algorithm to fetch the nearest [CDP_DATA_COUNT](#configuration) (see the [Configuration](#configuration) section) positions around the searched one (including it), lays them out on the page, and allows the users to select a single one to view more details about it.

 ## Initialization instructions

 FIrst of all - the `.env` file: